|Národní Tecnické Muzeum

 Knoller C.II (119.15) Restored in 1988 this Austrian built fighter-reconnaissance bi-plane proved to be very difficult to fly.
 Shortly after the first aircraft was delivered in 1917 during a test flight the wings failed and the aircraft crashed killing the crew.
 All orders were subsequently cancelled and completed aircraft grounded.
 It was armed with two machine-guns and also a bomb bay for three 88il (40Kg) bombs.

 L.W.F model F Tractor (4).
 The L.W.F Company was named after its founders, Edward Lowe, Charles Willard and Robert Fowler and was formed in 1915 in the U.S. The Model F first flew in August 1917 and is the sole survivor of this two-seater wooden biplane designed for the US Army.
-This example was used by Czechoslavakian forces against the Central Powers in Russia during World War I. In 1918 the Tractors were moved north to Siberia to engage the Red Army before being shipped to Czechoslovakia where they were put into store, later this one was given to the museum in 1939.
+This example was used by Czechoslovakian forces against the Central Powers in Russia during World War One.
+In 1918 the Tractors were moved north to Siberia to engage the Red Army before being shipped to Czechoslovakia where they were put into store, later this one was given to the museum in 1939.

 |Left to right: Anatra Anasalj (010.091 marked as '11120') Russian (Odessa) built aircraft dating back to 1917 and is one of 70 constructed before the Russian Revolution of November 1917.
 Problems with the fuel system caused a number of in-flight fires, but still continued until the late 1920s before being withdrawn from service.